sayedulabrar/laravel_Doctor_Appoinment_backend_api/README.md

 ## Available API Routes

-This section lists all the available routes for the `doc_app_Laravel` project, including API endpoints and authentication routes.
+This section lists all the available routes for the `laravel_Doctor_Appoinment_backend_api` project, including API endpoints and authentication routes.

 ### Public Routes